 On the other hand, the Amazfit T-Rex is a one-year-old popular rugged smartwatch.
 The all-new G-Squad is supposed to compete with the T-Rex in the market.
 So here, we’ll make a quick comparison of these two smart wearables.

 It goes without saying that both smartwatches are good in their own way.
-Though T-Rex has been released a year or so ago, it does feature good specs capable enough to compete with the G-Squad.
-That made clear, let’s see how they stack up.
+Though T-Rex was released a year ago, it features good specs capable enough to compete with the G-Squad.
+That made clear; let’s see how they stack up.

 Casio G-Squad Pro GSW H1000 v/s Amazfit T-Rex

 TLDR: Wear OS gives a substantial advantage to the G-SHOCK.
-However, the 12 military certifications bearing build quality makes the T-Rex a good gizmo for the outdoor fanatics.
+However, the 12 military certifications bearing build quality make the T-Rex a good gizmo for outdoor fanatics.

 Needless to say, the Casio G-SHOCK is also phenomenal in terms of build quality.
 Though no military certifications or as such, it features shock-resistant construction plus a water-resistant microphone and charging port.
 An optical sensor to measure heart rate at the wrist and a microphone also provides shock resistance and 20-bar water resistance.

 So, in terms of build quality, both are A+.
 You’ve to consider your comfort level before picking either one in this aspect.